 An application is made for a specific grade level seat.
-If the student's grade level changes, the seat is forfeited. (e.g. the student applied for a seventh-grade seat but was then retained in sixth grade.
-The student applied for seventh grade and was promoted to seventh grade, which requires an eighth-grade application for the coming year.)
+If the student's grade level changes, the seat is forfeited. (e.g., the student applied for a seventh-grade seat but was then retained in sixth grade.
+The student applied for seventh grade and was promoted to seventh grade, which requires an eighth-grade application for the coming year.
+The student has until the end of Summer Bridge for credit recovery before forfeiting the seat.)
 In these cases, the student may submit a late application to apply for a seat at the appropriate grade level.
 The student's name would be placed at the end of any existing wait list for that grade level.